Joey Fatone Discusses Wade Robson, One Of The Men Accusing Michael Jackson Of Sexual Abuse

 — Game Show Network (@GameShowNetwork) March 8, 2019

-He then said that he loves Robson “to death,” and hopes that he can move on with his life after “getting it off his chest — if that is something that really happened.”
+He then said that he loves Robson, and hopes that he can move on with his life “if that is something that really happened.”

-Fatone’s show, Common Knowledge, airs at 5:30 p.m. weekdays on the Game Show Network.
+Fatone’s show, Common Knowledge, airs at 5:30 p.m. weekdays on the Game Show Network, and The Talk airs weekdays at 2 p.m.
+ET/1 p.m.
+PT on CBS.